Common Career Mistakes and How to Avoid Them

 - Learn to delegate unpopular tasks

-Mistake | How to Avoid |
+| Mistake | How to Avoid |

-Not Establishing Goals | Establish clear long-term and short-term objectives Prioritize goals with the highest impact on career advancement * Ensure goals match personal interests |
+| Not Establishing Goals | Establish clear long-term and short-term objectives Prioritize goals with the highest impact on career advancement * Ensure goals match personal interests |

-Neglecting Networking | Attend professional meetings Join online forums related to your field Volunteer for organizational work Participate in employee resource groups |
+| Neglecting Networking | Attend professional meetings Join online forums related to your field Volunteer for organizational work Participate in employee resource groups |

-Stagnation | Seek mentoring Continue education through courses, certifications, or degrees program relevant to the profession * Invest time in developing capabilities demanded by other connected fields. |
+| Stagnation | Seek mentoring Continue education through courses, certifications, or degrees program relevant to the profession * Invest time in developing capabilities demanded by other connected fields. |

-Negativity | Focus on Positivity Concentrate on sustainability * Seek out help where possible |
+| Negativity | Focus on Positivity Concentrate on sustainability * Seek out help where possible |

-Overcommitting Workload | Practice Time Management Techniques Define Clear Priorities * Learn to delegate unpopular tasks |
+| Overcommitting Workload | Practice Time Management Techniques Define Clear Priorities * Learn to delegate unpopular tasks |

-What are the most common mistakes people make when choosing a career?
+What are some of the common mistakes that people make when they choose a career?

 How can I avoid following the wrong career direction?